Every NHL Team’s Top Prospect – 2024-25 Preseason Update

 Winnipeg Jets: Brad Lambert

-Brad Lambert is one of the least predictable NHL prospects, alternating between games where he looks like a sure-fire top-six centreman and games where you are left frustrated with his apparent lack of effort.
+Brad Lambert has been one of the least predictable NHL prospects over the past few years, alternating between games where he looks like a sure-fire top-six centreman and games where you are left frustrated with his apparent lack of effort.
 Lambert’s skating ability is elite and gives him a standout skill that will translate to the NHL someday.
 He also has great puck skills and can make great passes or dekes while at his remarkable top speed.
-Last season was a positive one for Lambert who looked dominant in WHL play and kept up that success reasonably well in the AHL.
-Lambert has taken another step forward this year, scoring at roughly a point-per-game pace with the Manitoba Moose and being named to the AHL All-Star Game.
+Last season was a positive one for Lambert who looked like a top young player in the AHL, earning a spot at the AHL All-Star Game and being named to the All Rookie Team at the end of the season.